It will be cars first, trains later, in the massive upcoming project to rebuild the Massachusetts Turnpike through Allston.

 “Before new jobs and new residents arrive in the immediate vicinity of a future station, travel demand for the proposed West Station is unknown,” said state transportation spokesman Patrick Marvin.

 State officials have still not lined up funding for the entire project; meantime, the cost of the transit station has ballooned, to $95 million, as it grew in ambition from a modest commuter rail stop to one that serves multiple lines and has a bus concourse built in.

 First proposed in the waning days of former Governor Deval Patrick’s administration, West Station was pitched as the linchpin to a much expanded rail network linked to both South and North stations, and also extending train service to Kendall Square.

 While Patrick had envisioned the train station would be built in conjunction with the highway project, the Baker administration had previously said the station construction would come later on.
-They now have now put a timeline on it: 2040, according to a new planning document released Thursday.
+They now have put a timeline on it: 2040, according to a planning document released Thursday.

 The disclosure upset some of the community advocates who have been working on a state-run task force planning the Allston project.
 At a public meeting Thursday, several complained it would be difficult to support new development at that western edge of Boston without transit.

 Ari Ofsevit, a transit advocate and member of the task force, said the state should at least install a bare-bones station in Allston with service to South Station in the short term, to provide at least some transit access to the site.

 “If we do transit first, we stand a chance of a transit-oriented development.
 If we do it last, we’ll have another Seaport,” Ofsevit said, referring to the waterfront neighborhood where rapid development has outpaced transportation options.
 “We have a history in Boston of promising transit improvements and never putting them into place.”